aleksa07/Trickmint-Radio.exe-Discord-rich-presence/README.md

 This a Discord rich presence for the website [http://trickmint.gay/](http://trickmint.gay/) you should defintly go check it out.

+# Controlrs
+alt+f9 - pause and play

+alt+f10 - skip song

+alt+f11 - random spearmint

+>in the future and gonna make it so u can change what keybinds

 # Releases
 Go to the releases tab for the exe with bult in binares